firebase/quickstart-cpp/invites/testapp/readme.md

             Select the "Build Settings" tab, and click "All" to see all the build settings.
 Scroll down to "Search Paths", and add your path to "Framework Search Paths".
+  - _Known Issue_: There is an issue where bundles from the FirebaseInvites Cocoapod are not properly copied into the Xcode project.
+To work around the issue, you can manually copy the bundles into your project.
+Navigate to the Pods/FirebaseInvites/Frameworks/frameworks/FirebaseInvites.framework/Resources subdirectory of your project's folder, and drag the GINInviteResources.bundle and GPPACLPickerResources.bundle folders into your Xcode project, selecting "Copy items if needed" when adding them.
   - Firebase Invites uses Google Sign-In to send invites, which requires the Keychain Sharing capability on iOS 10.
 You can enable this capability on your project in Xcode 8 by going to your project's settings, Capabilities,